Bill Starr explains how to plan strength work for maximum gains.

 Brian Watts originally thought CrossFit was a piece of swimwear.
 That changed, of course, and now he’s the manager of CrossFit New Haven.

 Watts is also a cancer survivor who jumps at any chance to fight the disease.
 Starting in 2002, Watts started feeling unwell, and after going through the medical process, he was told he had Hodgkin’s lymphoma.
-After getting through treatment and beating cancer in 2006, Watts found himself out… Continue Reading
+After getting through treatment and beating cancer in 2006, Watts found… Continue Reading

 March 23, 2012